 Mix the honey and peanut butter in a small pot or in a glass bowl for the microwave.
 Heat and stir until smooth.
 While it is cooking, pour your cheerios int a large bowl.
 Pour the heated mixture over the top and mix well.
 Pour into a square pan lined with wax paper.
 Sprinkle chocolate chips on top.
 Cool and cut to serve.

 Want to Download the Preschool Letter O Activity Pack?

-See the whole Letter of the Week series HERE.
+Find ALL of the Letter of the Week activities HERE.